This post may contain affiliate links. Please read my disclosure policy.

 - 2 cups mozzarella cheese shredded

-- 1 teaspoon pizza seasoning or substitute ½ tsp oregano, ¼ tsp. basil and ¼ tsp garlic salt
+- 1 teaspoon pizza seasoning or substitute ½ teaspoon oregano, ¼ tsp. basil and ¼ teaspoon garlic salt

 - 1 cup pepperoni sliced

 - ½ cup green bell peppers diced

 - 2 tablespoons butter